Computing Maximum Independent Set on Outerstring Graphs and Their Relatives: on Grounded Square- Representations

 By $S_3$, it is straightforward to see that all the shapes are grounded on the line $x+y=0$.
 Let $\Gamma$ be the resulting grounded square-$\el$ representation.
 The following lemma claims the correctness of the representation.

 \begin{lemma} The graph represented by $\Gamma$ is the same as the graph represented by the overlap representation. \end{lemma} \begin{proof} Let $G$ be the graph corresponding to the input overlap representation.
-While processing the $k$th interval $I$ in $S_3$, it suffices to verify the invariant that the subgraph $H_k$ of $G$ induced by $I$ and the intervals with left endpoints smaller than $I_\ell$ has been correctly represented with a grounded square-$\el$ representation.
+Let $H_k$ be the subgraph of $G$ induced by the first $k$ intervals processed in $S_3$.
+Let $\Gamma_k$ be the drawing obtained after processing these intervals.
+It now suffices to prove that $\Gamma_k$ is a grounded square-$\el$ representation of $H_k$.

-The invariant is trivial for the first interval, and assume that it holds for $H_1,\ldots,H_{k-1}$, where $k>1$.
-Consider now the $k$th interval $B$.
-Let $b$ be the vertex corresponding to interval $B$, and let $a$ another vertex in $H_k$, and denote by $A$, the interval of $a$.
-Let $A',B'$ be the modified intervals (computed in $S_2$).
-For any interval $J$, let $L(J)$ be the square-$\el$ shape constructed as in $S_3$.
+In the base case when $k=1$ is trivial, i.e., the graph $H_1$ consists of a single interval and in $S_3$, we construct a single square-$\el$.
+We now assume that the claim holds for $H_1,\ldots,H_{k-1}$, where $k>1$.
+Let $B$ be the $k$th interval and $A$ be an interval processed before $B$.
+Let $a$ and $b$ be the corresponding vertices in $H_k$, and let $A',B'$ be the modified intervals (computed in $S_2$).
+For any interval $I$, let $L(I)$ be the square-$\el$ shape constructed as in $S_3$.
 We now consider the following cases.

-Case 1 ($a$ and $b$ are adjacent in $H_k$): In this case $A$ and $B$ properly intersect; i.e., neither contains the other.
-Note that the coordinate updates in $S_2$ ensures that $L(B')$ will not intersect $L(J')$, where the corresponding $J$ is the closest non-intersecting interval to the left of $B$.
-Thus $L(B')$ would not intersect $L(A')$.
-However, this requires updating the all the endpoints after $J_\ell$ by an offset.
-We now show that this still maintains a valid representation.
+\textbf{Case 1 ($a$ and $b$ are adjacent in $H_k$):} In this case $A$ and $B$ properly intersect; i.e., neither contains the other.
+Let $J$ be the closest non-overlapping interval to the left of $B$.
+In $S_2$, any interval having an endpoint between $[J_r+1,B_\ell]$ will be shifted together with $B$.
+Thus the intersections of these \emph{modified} intervals with $B'$ remain valid.
+All the other intervals who were intersecting $B$ but did not have an endpoint in $[J_r+1,B_\ell]$ will also have their right endpoint shifted in $S_2$.
+Hence $A'$ must properly intersect $B'$.
+We now show that the shift in $S_2$ keeps the ordering of the intervals in $H_{k-1}$ intact.

+Consider a pair of vertices in $p,q$ in $H_{k-1}$, and let $P$ and $Q$ be their corresponding intervals.
+Let $P'$ and $Q'$ be the modified intervals in $S_2$.

+If $p$ and $q$ are adjacent, then $P$ and $Q$ must properly intersect.
+The endpoints of $P$ and $Q$ can only get extended to the right, and if so, then they must shift by the same amount.
+Hence, $P'$ and $Q'$ must maintain the endpoint orders after the shift, and $L(P')$ and $L(Q')$ must intersect.